bcgov/dsp-team-documentation/docs/Macbook-pro-setup.md

 You can make your terminal prettier (and more productive) in many ways...one popular terminal alternative is [iTerm2](https://www.iterm2.com/).
 Here is [one example](https://www.freecodecamp.org/news/jazz-up-your-zsh-terminal-in-seven-steps-a-visual-guide-e81a8fd59a38/) of how to use iTerm2 with the zsh shell (now the default in macOS Catalina and Big Sur) and Oh-My-ZSH.

+#### Change IDIR Password

+The OCIO will send out a reminder email every 90 days prompting you when it's time change your password, however you may change your password at any time.
+The email will include the following details to help you accomplish this:

 ## R & RStudio